public-data-and-ai-csm/Public-DataAI-Assets/docs/Guardium_offline.md

 If any of the following steps fails, please consult the Installation Details at - [See IBM Documentation on Guardium Insights 3.0.x Installation](https://www.ibm.com/docs/en/guardium-insights/3.0.x) <br>

 <b> This script covers installing Guardium Insight in an airgapped situation (using bastion).
-It will be necesary to prepare copies of tools, installation files, and images for the installation to a bastion host.</b></br>
+It will be necesary to prepare copies of tools, installation files, and images for the installation to a bastion host.</b>

 If neeeded, refer to documentation for [information on performing an air-gapped installation](https://www.ibm.com/docs/en/guardium-insights/3.0.x?topic=pisgi-prepare-your-environment-offline-air-gap-installation-guardium-insights)

 ## Pre-deployment Environment Set Up
 ### Workstation prerequisites
-  Ensure required CLI software installed on bastion<br>
-Basic client software required:
+Ensure that the required CLI software is installed on bastion node Basic client software required:
 ```
 yum install perl